makrai/notes/scialom2004-multiling-summ.md

 * Radev+ (2002) developed MEAD, a multi-document summarizer: English, Chinese
 * Litvak+ (2010): genetic algorithm
-* A community-driven initiative, MultiLing (Giannakopoulos+ 2015), benchmarked summarization systems on multilingual data.
-While the
+* A community-driven initiative, MultiLing (Giannakopoulos+ 2015), benchmarked summarization systems on multilingual data
   * 40 languages, it provides relatively few examples (10k in the 2019 release)
-    Mostly extractive approach given the
+  * Mostly extractive approach
 * lack of a multilingual corpus to train abstractive models (Duan+ 2019)
 * recently, with the rapid progress in automatic translation and generation, abstractive methods for multilingual summarization have been developed
-  * Ouyang+ (2019): three low-resource languages (Somali, Swahili, & Tagalog), by using an automated translation of the New York Times dataset..
-Although
+  * Ouyang+ (2019): three low-resource languages (Somali, Swahili, & Tagalog), by using an automated translation of the New York Times dataset
   * slight improvements over a baseline which considers translated outputs of an English summarizer, results remain still far from human performance
-  * Summarization models from translated data usually under-perform, as translation biases add to the difficulty of summarization
+  * Summarization models from translated data usually under-perform,
+    * translation biases add to the difficulty of summarization
-* multi-lingual pre-trained models for NLP tasks, such as Multilingual BERT (M-BERT, Pires+ 2019) or XLM (Lample and Conneau, 2019), Chi+ (2019) proposed to fine-tune the models for summarization on English training data.
-The assumption is that the summarization skills learned from English data can transfer to other languages on which the model has been pre-trained.
-However a
+* multi-lingual pre-trained models for NLP tasks, e.g. Multilingual BERT (M-BERT, Pires+ 19) or XLM (Lample and Conneau, 19),
+  * Chi+ (19) proposed to fine-tune the models for summarization on English data The assumption is that the summarization skills learned from English data can transfer to other languages on which the model has been pre-trained
-  * significant performance gap between English and the target language is
+  * significant performance gap between English and the target language
   * need of multilingual training data for summarization

 ## 2.2 Existing Multilingual Datasets for other tasks

-* below both i) rely on human translations, and ii) only provide evaluation data
+* these rely on human translations, and only provide evaluation data

-### The Cross-Lingual NLI Corpus The
+### The Cross-Lingual NLI Corpus

-* SNLI corpus (Bowman+ 2015) is a large scale dataset for NLI.
-It is composed of a collection of 570k human-written English sentence pairs, associated with their label, entailment, contradiction, or neutral.
-The
+* SNLI corpus (Bowman+ 2015) is a large scale dataset for NLI
+  * a collection of 570k human-written English sentence pairs, associated with their label: entailment, contradiction, or neutral
 * MultiGenre Natural Language Inference (MultiNLI) corpus is an extension of SNLI, comparable in size, but including a more diverse range of text
 * Conneau+ (2018) introduced the Cross-Lingual NLI Corpus (XNLI)